mingruizhang97/gradual_self_train-project/README.md

 # 1. Overview

 ## What is Domain Adaptation?
 **Domain adaptation** is the ability to apply an algorithm trained in one or more "source domains" to a different but related "target domain".
-It generally seeks to learn a model from a source labeled data that can be generalized to a target domain by minimizing the difference between domain distributions.
+It generally seeks to learn a model from a source labeled data that can be generalized to an unlabeled target domain by minimizing the difference between domain distributions.
+The key challenge for domain adaptation theory is when the source and target supports do not overlap, which are typical in the modern high-dimensional regime.

 Domain adaptation is a special case of transfer learning.
 Transfer learning refers to a class of machine learning problems where either the tasks and/or domains may change between source and target while in domain adaptations only domains differ and tasks remain unchanged.[1]
 <p align="center">
 <img title="a title" alt="Alt text" src="https://github.com/mingruizhang97/gradual_self_train-project/blob/main/domain_adaptation%20graph.jpg" width = '600' height = '400'>
 </p>